rackerlabs/docs-offerings/docs/getting-started/authenticate.rst

 authentication request with valid account credentials to the Rackspace Cloud Identity API service.

-!!!!
-NOTE FROM NAVEEN: "Currently, all get calls are supported by offer:admin role.
-But I’m waiting on a confirmation from architects to have customer roles get access to the calls." !!!!

 To access the Authentication Service, you must know whether your account is US-based or UK-based.